mbano/rag/README.md

 ### Data Ingestion

+**Important**: Before using the application for the first time, you must run the ingestion script to create the vector store indices.
+This is required for the system to function properly.

 Data ingestion requires placing source files or web URLs in their corresponding folders within `/data`, then running the ingestion script:

 ```bash